vantage-sh/docs.vantage.sh/docs/connecting_datadog.md

 # Datadog

-Vantage uses a read-only (scoped to `usage_read`, `metrics_read`, and `timeseries_query`) Datadog OAuth token.
+Vantage uses a read-only (scoped to `usage_read`) Datadog OAuth token.
 This token is used to pull data from the [usage metering endpoint](https://docs.datadoghq.com/api/latest/usage-metering/).
-The usage metering API allows you to get hourly, daily, and monthly usage across multiple facets of Datadog.
+The usage metering API provides hourly, daily, and monthly usage across multiple facets of Datadog.
 This API is available to all Pro and Enterprise customers.
+For [Datadog business metrics](/per_unit_costs#importing-from-datadog), Vantage also requires the `metrics_read` and `timeseries_query` scopes.

 :::note
 Usage is only accessible for [parent-level organizations](https://docs.datadoghq.com/account_management/multi_organization/).